L0v3P01s0n/sleepwalk-phosh/extras/README.md

 # Extra scripts

+## playerguard

+GNOME script to inhibit sleep if a video/audio player is running.
+To install it simply copy the binary to /usr/local/bin, add it execute permissions and choose either the openrc service file or the systemd one.
+Enable and start the service and you should be good to go.

 ## call-reset

 call-reset checks every 5 seconds to see if you are currently in a call.
 If you are it will restart pulseaudio immediately after the call is finished.
 Why?
 Because I noticed a bug that freezes the entire phone if you were to plug your headphones in right after a call.
 For some reason it DOES change the output sound device to the internal speaker again as usual, but for a long time if another audio device gets connected in that period of time, the entire phone seems to run extremely laggy, forcing you to force a shutdown by holding down the power button.
 Restarting pulseaudio right after a call seems to resolve this issue, but similar freezing bugs still occur if you have headphones plugged in BEFORE the call occurs (I hope I knew how to fix that one).